xircleag/layer-patch/README.md

     participants: ["mary", "joe", "sue"]

-**Until we have a standard means of comparing two objects, adding objects to sets will not work.**
+**Until the spec evolves to define how to compare two objects, adding objects to sets will not work.**

     [{
         operation: "add",